-New Orleans is regularly deemed one of the most welcoming cities in America for LGBTQ+ people.
+Socio-cultural Environment of LGBTQ+People in Louisiana Status of LGBTQ+ Organizing and Community New Orleans is regularly deemed one of the most welcoming cities in America for LGBTQ+ people.

-New Orleans's annual LGBTQ+ event, Southern Decadence, will celebrate its 52nd year in 2023.
-It regularly attracts upwards of 250,000 attendees.
+New Orleans' annual LGBTQ+ event, Southern Decadence, will celebrate its 53rd year in 2025.
+It regularly attracts upwards of 250,000 attendees, with crowds rivaling Mardi Gras in size.
+Cultural Views of the LGBTQ+ Community 51% of Louisiana residents oppose allowing small businesses to discriminate against LGBTQ+ people on religious grounds.
+63% of Louisianans favor LGBTQ+ discrimination protections.